We will contribute to more sustainable food production by developing biotechnological processes, smart sensors and data analytical tools.

 Strategic research program

-This is one of four strategic research programs funded by the Fund for Research Fees on Agricultural Products (FFL) in the period 2021-2025.
+This is one of four strategic research programs funded by the The Agricultural and Food Industry Research Funds (FFL/JA) in the period 2021-2025.
 In these programs, we set ourselves ambitious goals to bring Norwegian food production a good step forward with regard to health, taste, sustainability, security and quality.